drkane/charity-gdpr-resources/readme.md

 # GDPR resources for charities

-A list of resources for charities who want to see how the upcoming General Data Protection Regulation (GDPR) will impact them, and what they need to do.
+A list of resources for UK charities who want to see how the upcoming General Data Protection Regulation (GDPR) will impact them, and what they need to do.

 GDPR will take effect from 25 May 2018.